If you are a Python developer, chances are high that you may have come across the __init__.py file. It has several roles in a Python project.

 Showing a directory as a Python package

-file in a directory tells Python that the directory is a Python package.
+The presence of the __init__.py file in a directory tells Python that the directory is a Python package.
 This allows you to import modules contained in that directory as top-level modules (like a module in the current directory).

 For example, if you have a directory structure like this: